hotelwhyfy/publishing-engine/README.md

 ```

 Nothing about any particular book lives in the engine.
 The title, the colours, the
-trims, the figures and the words all come from the book's own directory.
+trims, the figures and the words all come from the book's own directory — so books are
+kept in their own repository and this one stays a tool.

 ---